Multi-scale Laplacian community detection in heterogeneous networks: Discussion and conclusion

-Our approach opens a new perspective on the problem of optimal partition in communities of heterogeneous networks.
-It grounds on a fundamental dynamical operator, $\hat L$, that plays a central role in many statistical models of interactions on networks.
-Clearly, such can be generalized to other dynamical processes on networks \cite{Rosvall2014,ghavasieh2022}, and related operators, if one is interested in the optimal partition corresponding to these dynamics.
+Our approach opens a new perspective on the problem of optimal partition in communities of heterogeneous networks, as grounds on a fundamental dynamical operator that plays a central role in many statistical models of interactions on networks.
+Such can be generalized to other dynamical processes on networks \cite{Rosvall2014,ghavasieh2022}, and related operators if one is interested in the optimal partition corresponding to these dynamics to predict functional communities.